Family | Culture | Encouragement

 - reconnecting with your roots through cultural food and understand your traditional dishes.

 - sharing your cultural dishes with your friends and family makes living away from home easier.

 With the demand of a modern lifestyle where both parents work, finding the time to connect with your children can be very challenging.

 However, everyone has to eat, right?
 So, what better way to connect with your children than to share and to have fun with them in the kitchen?
 It is all about involving, sharing, spending quality time and opening up communication with your children through involving them in the kitchen.

 Bridging Cultural Gaps

 Your culture is about your language, your food, your birth name, your tribe, your sense of identity, your religion and your mannerism.
 It gives you your heritage: the basis of your identity, the foundation of WHO you are, your VALUES and WHAT you stand for.

-Everyone has his or her own culture and traditions, and by sharing home-cooked meals together with your family and friends around your long table, you are actually sharing your culture, your values and your heritage with them!
+Everyone has his or her own culture and traditions, and by sharing your favourite childhood dishes/cultural dishes together with your family and friends around your long table, you are actually sharing your culture and your heritage with them!

 Health and Well Being